-Professor Adagbonyin is severally published and authored his first book of stories, The Singing Ashes (Evans Brothers, Nigeria) when he was 18.
+Professor Adagbonyin published and authored his first book of stories, The Singing Ashes (Evans Brothers, Nigeria) when he was 18.
 In 1992, he edited the first major anthology of Nigerian short stories, Frontiers (Kraft Books Ltd.).
 In 1996, Niyi Osundare, the first major and, till date, one of the most serious linguistic studies of the poetry of the award-winning African poet, Niyi Osundare, was released.
-His works are available in some of the national libraries of the world, including Australia and Great Britain.

 He has been on the editorial advisory board of many academic and literary journals at home and abroad.
 He was Vice-Chairman of the Edo-Delta States Chapter of the Association of Nigerian Authors (ANA), the umbrella body for Nigerian writers founded by Chinua Achebe, the world-acclaimed novelist, between 1992 and 1993, and the General Secretary of the Edo-Delta States Chapter of the Civil Liberties Organization (CLO), a foremost human rights movement in Nigeria, from 1993 to 1994.

 Professor Adagbonyin had his educational career at the Universities of Benin and Nigeria, where he obtained the B.A., M.A. and Ph.D. degrees, all in English.
 He is a member of the Nigeria Academy of Letters (NAL), Modern Languages Association of Nigeria (MLAN), the Linguistic Association of Nigeria (LAN), the Poetics and Linguistics Association (PALA) (UK), Association of Contemporary African Linguistics (ACAL) and the Association of Nigerian Authors (ANA), among other professional bodies.
-He is serving a second term as the Dean, School of Postgraduate Studies of the Ambrose Alli University, Ekpoma, Nigeria, where he is a permanent member of the University’s Senate, whose representative he was in the University’s Governing Council where he was Chairman of the Strategic Plan Committee, the Endowment Fund Committee, the Scholarship Committee, among other responsibilities.
+He was a two-time Director of General Studies, two-term Dean, School of Postgraduate Studies and a Director of Academic Planning in the University.
+As a Professor, he is a permanent member of the University’s Senate, whose representative he was in the University’s Governing Council where he was Chairman of the Strategic Plan Committee, the Endowment Fund Committee, the Scholarship Committee, among other responsibilities.